In this article:

 - Locked means you can pay shells to open the space.

-- Constructing means the machine itself is being assembled from the parts you found.
+- Building Machine means the machine itself is being assembled from the parts in your inventory.

-- Idle means the machine is ready to make its next item, once you have the right components and click Make this!
+- Idle means the machine is standing by, ready to make its next item, once you have the right components and click Make this!

 - Making means the machine is doing its job: making the recipe you've requested.

-- Complete is finished making, with completed item ready to collect.
+- Complete is finished making, with completed item you need to collect.

-- End of the line is exactly that -- the machine has completed its three-use life cycle and must be destroyed so you can rebuild something in its place.
+- End of Line is exactly that -- the machine has completed its three-use life cycle and must be destroyed so you can rebuild something in its place.

 The colors simply denote whether or not the space is in a Premium slot (gold) or a basic spot (silver).
 The space, not the machine, is what can be basic or Premium.